Anathem is a book by Neal

 Stephenson, his latest, and for me his best work yet.
 Although

-after reading it again I must say that Diamond Age
+after reading it again I must say

 The story is set on another world, where scholars live apart from the